rlmartin/terraform-provider-salesforce/README.md

 Test cases can be found in the `/salesforce-terraform-provider/Test` directory.

+### TODO
+- The Query data source does not yet work, because the generic output is not all `map[string]string`.
+Some columns may be other datatypes, plus it always returns an `attributes` object that includes `type` and `url` properties.
+Swagger would support this, but the codegen here needs to be updated to support `properties` _and_ `additionalProperties` (currently it assumes only the latter).

 ## Source
 The basis of this comes from the [LogicMonitor blog post](http://logicmonitor.com/blog/how-to-write-a-custom-terraform-provider-automatically-with-openapi) detailing a Swagger-driven approach to developing a Terraform provider, plus its accompanying [GitHub repo](https://github.com/logicmonitor/automated-terraform-provider)